nandakobs/pods-aws-mfa/README.md

    sudo bash ./pods_mfa.sh --install
    ```

 Then run `pods_mfa --configure` to configure your info and then it's all set up!

-If you're a `k9s` user now you can access your pods by running `podsdev`, `podsqa` or `podsprd` without worrying about
+`K9s` users can access their pods by running `podsdev`, `podsqa` or `podsprd` without worrying about AWS credential's
-your AWS credential's expiration or having to change the contexts before accessing them.
+expiration or having to change the contexts before accessing them.

 If you only use `kubectl` you can check if your credentials have expired with `pods_mfa --check`, and if so, update it.
 Or run `pods_mfa --update` to update it directly.

+In case you encounter diverse contexts when accessing your clusters, this script simplifies the process.
+You can smoothly switch between them by executing aliases like `toprd`, `toqa` and `todev`.

 ## How it Works